peronecode/stackoverflow-mental-health-2022/README.md

 I would greatly appreciate your feedback on my analysis.
 Together, we can enhance the quality of our work and achieve better results.

 ## Installation

-If you are using Colab, you can simply hit the Run All button.
+To get started, extract the compressed ZIP file that contains the dataset and the survey data explanation, which includes the survey PDF and its schema.

-This code runs with Python 3+ and it requried a few libraries that you can install using:
+Note that this code is compatible with Python 3 or higher, and requires a few libraries which can be installed using the following command:

-	pip install requirements.txt
+	pip install -r requirements.txt

 ## Libraries Used
 - pandas==1.3.5